hrushikeshrv/mjxgui/docs/customizing.md

 1. A class that knows how to generate the LaTeX you need for your function
 2. An HTML representation of the function (to show in the editor widget)

 You will need to create a class that extends from one of MJXGUI's many Component classes, and override the `toLatex()` method of the class.
-You can find a list of Component classes MJXGUI provides, along with when to use them in the [API documentation](./api/index.md).
+You can find a list of Component classes MJXGUI provides, along with when to use them in the [Components documentation](./api/components.md).

 Once you create this class and an MJXGUI instance, call the `registerFunction()` method on the MJXGUI instance to add the function you want.

-### Example: Adding $ sin^2 \framebox $ to the editor
+### Example: Adding $ sin^2 \boxed{} $ to the editor
-For example, let's say we want to add the $ sin^2 \framebox $ function to the editor.
+For example, let's say you want to add the $ sin^2 \boxed{} $ function to the editor.

 `registerFunction()` takes 2 required and 2 optional arguments -

 1. `componentClass` - A class inheriting from one of MJXGUI's many component classes, which knows how to render it's content as LaTeX.
+Required.
 2. `buttonContent` - The HTML representation of the function.
-This can be a simple string, an SVG, some custom HTML, an HTML character code, or LaTeX that can be typeset using MathJax.
+This can be a simple string, an SVG, some custom HTML, an HTML character code, or LaTeX that can be typeset using MathJax (see argument 4).
+Required.
 3. `title` - A string that will be set as the title attribute of the rendered button.
+Optional.
 4. `typeset` - A boolean that, if true, will use MathJax to typeset the HTML representation (argument 2).
 If you set this as true, make sure that MathJax is fully loaded when you call `registerFunction()`.
-Defaults to `false`.
+Optional, defaults to `false`.

 ```javascript
 // Create the class that knows how to render sin^2 as LaTeX